The ASB Case Review

 It may feel like no-one seems to be doing anything and no-one is listening.
-If you (or others) have reported an incident 3 or more times within a 6 month period you can activate the Community Trigger (also known as ASB Case Review) through your local authority.
+If you (or others) have reported an incident 3 or more times within a 6 month period you can activate the ASB Case Review through your local authority.
 This has been designed to give the victim the right to demand that agencies deal with persistent antisocial behaviour.

-There will be a multi-agency case review that involves various agencies (eg. local Police, Local Authority, Housing Association, NHS).
+There will be a multi-agency case review that involves various agencies (e.g. local Police, Local Authority, Housing Association, NHS).
 This is different from a single-agency complaints process which looks at faults in the way an agency responded.
-The Community Trigger process is designed to fix the problem and stop the antisocial behaviour.
+The ASB case Review process is designed to fix the problem and stop the antisocial behaviour.

 Mediation is a way of coming to an agreement without going to court, although it can take place after court action.
 An independent mediator listens to your views and your neighbour's views to help you reach an agreement or compromise.
 This can take place in the privacy of your own home or in a meeting with the other parties.